ashneetrathore/SudokuSolver/README.md

 ## :gear: HOW IT WORKS
 Written in **Python**, the program models a Sudoku board as a **Constraint Satisfaction Problem (CSP)**.
 A CSP is a type of problem where variables must be assigned values from specificied domains such that all constraints, or rules, are satisfied.
 In Sudoku, each cell is represented as a variable, and its domain consists of all digits still allowed based on the current state of its row, column, or subgrid.
 The constraints are simply the rules of Sudoku - each digit can appear exactly once per row, column, and subgrid.
 As the solver progresses and neighboring assignments are made, the domain for each cell is continually reduced, thus shrinking the search space and moving the solver to a consistent, or legal, completed state.

-The solver uses **backtracking search** to incrementally assign values to variables, checking for consistency at each step and undoing assignments if constraint violations occur.
-This approach effectively performs a depth-first exploration of the search space while avoiding invalid paths.
+The solver uses **backtracking search**, a variation of depth-first search, to incrementally assign values to variables while checking for consistency at each step.
+If a constraint violation occurs, the search retreats and explores alternative assignments.
+To implement the backtracking mechanism, the solver maintains a trail, or a **stack data structure**, that records every reversible change (assignments and domain prunings).
+When backtracking is required, the solver pops these records, restoring the search to the most recent consistent state.

 To improve efficiency, combinations of different **heuristics** can be applied (if specified by the user) to reduce the search space, prioritize assignments that are less likely to cause constraint violations, and eliminate invalid solutions earlier.
 The following details the types of heuristics applied:

 1. Variable selection heuristics determine which unassigned variable to assign next
     - **Minimum Remaining Value (MRV)** selects the unassigned variable with the smallest domain (with the fewest legal values)